 The lodgepole pine grows to 40 metres tall with a skinny stem and triangle-shaped top.
 The leaves are green to yellowish and grow in twos.
 It has a scaly greyish-brown bark with lots of rough twigs.
-Its cones are prickly and covered in pitch and they need a fire’s heat to open them and release the seeds.
+The cones are prickly and covered in pitch and they need a fire’s heat to open them and release the seeds.

 RANGE & HABITAT